jkrishnavs/OpenMPGraphAlgorithms/README.md

 # 4.Licence
 See GMLICENCE for GreenMarl Licence.
+See LICENCE.md for our licence.

 # 5. Compilation
    Run ./configure.sh before running make.